 Childhood dance classes contribute to a physical presence that is both graceful and commanding (especially when towering heels are added to her 170cm frame), but it is her positive nature that is most striking.
 Behind a gentle manner lie a strength of character, self-assurance and enthusiasm that make her instantly likable.

 At 27, Lieu might appear to be living the dream – star of magazine, catwalk and small screen, and possibly big screen in the future – but she hasn’t always had it easy.
-She has bravely gone her own way, coming to
+She has bravely gone her own way, coming to Hong Kong nine years ago with nothing but a brief portfolio in hand – she had secured a few modelling jobs “unintentionally” while she was at school and had liked them.

 She won’t talk about her parents except to say they are no longer around.
 Her father was American, her mother Malaysian-Chinese and she has always used her mother’s surname.
 She says later that she “was kinda raised” by a godmother “who has been my rock”.
-Her first goal was to be a ballerina – she made money by teaching ballet and piano before landing in
+Her first goal was to be a ballerina – she made money by teaching ballet and piano before landing in Hong Kong - her second was to travel.

 "When I was younger I used to jump from one relationship to another, but in the last few years I've had the chance to really know myself, which is one of the most difficult things we must learn."